-A growing number of enterprises understand how DevOps works in theory, but what does it take to run a successful DevOps model in practice?
+A growing number of enterprises understand how DevOps works in theory, but what does it take to implement and run a successful DevOps model in practice?
 The Rackspace IT team found several considerations that stand out:

 Set a long-term strategy.
 “In my opinion, this is the number one thing necessary for success,” said Jawalka.
 “Where do we want to be in 12 or 18 months?
 Without that, we don’t have a way to outline a roadmap or to start working on organizational alignments.”

 Focus on organizational alignment.
 According to Jawalka, the most successful DevOps models focus on organizational issues, including leadership.
 “They have Operations and Development functions that are really all reporting to the same managers,” he said.
 “They’ve split up Operations so that they have a few Operations personnel on each Development project, allowing them to share knowledge and really foster collaboration.”